sagemath/trac_to_gh/Issue 5522.md

 # Issue 5522: [with patch; needs work] Fix segfault if libsingular.so can't be found

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5522

 Original creator: tabbott